-If last Sunday you had changed £500 into euros at Gatwick airport, flown to Paris, had a lunch meeting, flown back having not used any cash and you changed your Euros back to Pounds at the airport it would have cost you £163 just from changing the money back and forth.
+If on the 10th March 2019 you had changed £500 into euros at Gatwick airport, flown to Paris, had a lunch meeting, flown back having not used any cash and you changed your Euros back to Pounds at the airport it would have cost you £163 just from changing the money back and forth.

 Is charging 33% “fair”, is it a “scam”?